-FameLab is a competition for scientists, mathematicians and engineers to talk about an aspect of their science in 3 minutes only in front of a live audience and a panel of judges.
+FameLab is a competition for scientists, mathematicians,engineers and technologists to talk about an aspect of their science in 3 minutes in front of a live audience and a panel of judges.
 Competitors can use any props that they can carry with them on stage (but not Powerpoint).
 They can sing, dance, draw, talk, do demos and tricks – as long as it is all scientifically sound.

-FameLab originated in the UK but became a multi-national competition in 2007.
+FameLab originated in the UK, but became a multi-national competition in 2007.
 It is the world’s largest science communication competition.
-31 countries will participate in 2017.
-All participants in Mauritius will receive a one day communication training before they perform.
-All finalists will receive Masterclass training in science communication, delivered by an expert trainer and film maker from the Cheltenham International Science Festival.
+31 countries participated in 2017.
+All participants in Mauritius will receive 1 day communication training before they perform.
+All finalists will receive Masterclass training in science communication, delivered by an expert trainer from the Cheltenham International Science Festival.

 Rules of entry

 Participants must be 18 or over and working or studying in a Science, technology, Engineering or Mathematics discipline.
 Participants must be available for: